awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 ## Capacity Reservation limitations and restrictions<a name="capacity-reservations-limitations"></a>

 Before you create Capacity Reservations, take note of the following limitations and restrictions\.
-+ Active and unused Capacity Reservations count toward your On\-Demand Instance limits
++ Active and unused Capacity Reservations count toward your On\-Demand Instance limits\.
 + Capacity Reservations are not transferable from one AWS account to another\.
 However, you can share Capacity Reservations with other AWS accounts\.
 For more information, see [Work with shared Capacity Reservations](capacity-reservation-sharing.md)\.
-+ Zonal Reserved Instance billing discounts do not apply to Capacity Reservations
++ Zonal Reserved Instance billing discounts do not apply to Capacity Reservations\.
-+ Capacity Reservations can't be created in placement groups
++ Capacity Reservations can't be created in placement groups\.
-+ Capacity Reservations can't be used with Dedicated Hosts
++ Capacity Reservations can't be used with Dedicated Hosts\.
++ Capacity Reservations do not ensure that a hibernated instance can resume after you try to start it\.